FunC cookbook

 Iterating n-nested tuples

-Sometimes we want to iterate nested tuples.
-The following example will iterate and print all of the items in a tuple of format [[2,6],[1,[3,[3,5]]], 3]
+Sometimes, we need to iterate through nested tuples.
+The following example iterates through a tuple formatted as: [[2,6],[1,[3,[3,5]]], 3]

-starting from the head
+starting from the head.

 int tuple_length (tuple t) asm "TLEN";